Oroppo/Unity_Uken_Games/README.md

 3. Increase the amount of active missions from 2 to 4 in the Mission List.
 4. Create a repo on github and commit the files that you've staged in your local repository.
 5. Add a detailed instruction on how to setup/launch your project.
+6. Write gameplay test cases based on Trash Dash gameplay logic.
+7. Add a PDF document to your Trash Dash repo.
+8. Add a detailed instruction on how to find the PDF file in your project.

 ## To open this project you will need:
 1. Unity Hub